-One of my favorite beginner rods is the Echo Base 5 weight.
+One of the best beginner fly rods is the Echo Base 5 weight.
 The price is unbeatable, and it comes with a rod tube, rod sock, and lifetime warranty.
 This four-piece rod has a medium-fast action and can tackle most freshwater fishing applications.

 Thomas & Thomas Zone – For Intermediate Fly Fishing

 Most of us fall into this category.
 You spend more than 20 days a year on the river and have your cast and double haul dialed in.
 You’ll benefit greatly from a faster action rod and need a tool that is light in hand, will last you for years to come and is moderately priced.

 Many rods suit these requirements; however, one of my favorites is the Thomas & Thomas Zone.
 The Zone is available in sizes from 7′ 6” 3wt to a 9′ 10wt.
 It is hand-built in the States, comes with a lifetime warranty, and performs exceptionally well, even compared to rods double its price.

 Take Your Pick – For Professional Fly Fishing

 If you’re a professional fly angler, you probably have your favorite rod, or you’re on a pro-staff program of sorts.
 Once again, there is a myriad of exceptional high-performance fly rods on the market.
 Brands such as Orvis, Sage, Thomas & Thomas, and Scott all make outstanding rods.
 It all boils down to personal preference and the amount of money you’re willing to spend.

 Echo Base Kit – Best Beginner Fly Fishing Starter Kit